VargaDot/Brainfuck-Alphabet/README.md

 # Brainfuck-Alphabet
-An alphabet sheet i made for brainfuck
+An alphabet sheet i made for brainfuck, with brainfuck